joaoduartepinto/DevOps-SWitCH/Ca1/README.md

 ### 3.6.
 Merging branches and pushing to remote repository

-After the development of the new functionality in a separate branch, it is necessary to make the merge with the master branch and put the new feature in the remote repository.
+After the development of the new functionality in a separate branch, it is necessary to merge with the master branch and put the new feature in the remote repository.

 First, we must checkout to the local master branch: